-Just like purchasing a car, you have many options to sort through and select which ones are best for you.
-For your conveyor application you face the same dilemma as we work with you to sort through the myriad of options which will work best with your particular material and process.
-Just about every application we see has its own nuances and requirements, so being able to provide a cost that covers the full spectrum of conveyor sizes, material of construction, and numerous options is almost impossible.
+Just like purchasing a car, there are many options to sort through and select which ones are best for you.
+For your conveyor application, you face the same situation as we work together to consider which options will work best with your particular material and process.
+Just about every application we see has its own nuances and requirements, so being able to provide a single cost that covers the full spectrum of conveyor sizes, construction materials and numerous available options is almost impossible.

 |15-45 cfh||30-70 cfh||60-240 cfh||120-360 cfh||120-600 cfh||360-1,800 cfh|

-Now, let’s look at just a few of the basic options which can be added to the above base conveyor.
+Now, let’s look at just a few of the basic options which can be added to the above base conveyor:

-Vibrator – electric or air operated device mounted on the hopper to apply periodic vibration to help the material flow – $700
+Vibrator – Electric- or air-operated device mounted on the hopper to apply periodic vibration to help the material flow: $700

-Stainless Steel Casing – in lieu of the standard UHMW poly casing – $480
+Stainless Steel Casing – In lieu of the standard UHMW poly casing: $480

-Portable Base – carbon steel construction with controls mounted and wired – $3,200
+Portable Base – Carbon steel construction with controls mounted and wired: $3,200

-Controls – from Fixed Speed with pushbuttons to Variable Speed drives – $2,400-$4,400
+Controls – From Fixed Speed with pushbuttons to Variable Speed drives: $2,400-$4,400

-Support Mast – bolts to grade level – $1,300 mild steel, $1,978 stainless steel
+Support Mast – Bolts to grade level: $1,300 mild steel, $1,978 stainless steel